PCR Technology Buying Guide

 - Nested PCR: In nested PCR a second round of amplification is performed following conventional PCR using a second set of primers that are specific to a sequence found within the DNA of the initial conventional PCR amplicon.
-The use of a second amplification step with ‘nested’ primers set results reduces nonspecific binding in products and increases the amount of amplicon produced.
+The use of a second amplification step with ‘nested’ primers results in a reduction of nonspecific binding and increases the amount of amplicon produced.

 - Touchdown PCR: Touchdown PCR (TD-PCR) involves using a cycling program with varying annealing temperatures.
-In TC-PCR an annealing temperature that is above the melting temperature of the primer is used for the initial cycle and is then decreased in increments for subsequent cycles.
-The primer will anneal at the highest temperature which is least-permissive of nonspecific binding that it is able to tolerate.
+In TC-PCR an annealing temperature that is above the melting temperature of the primer is used for the initial cycle, and is then decreased in increments for subsequent cycles.
+The primer will anneal at the highest temperature that it is able to tolerate and least-permissive of nonspecific binding.
 TD-PCR therefore enhances the specificity of the initial primer–template duplex formation and hence the specificity of the final PCR product.

 Despite the numerous variations on the basic theme of PCR, the reaction itself is composed of only a few components.
 These are target DNA, DNA polymerase, two oligonucleotide primers, dNTPs, water, reaction buffer and magnesium.
 Many scientists choose to use PCR master mixes, as these simplify the reaction setup, save time, enable consistency and reduce the risk of contamination.

-Successful PCR amplification is largely dependent on the quality and quantity of the template.
+The PCR template quality and quantity often determines whether PCR amplification is successful.
 Because PCR consists of multiple cycles of enzymatic reactions, it is more sensitive to impurities such as proteins, phenol, chloroform, salts, ethanol, EDTA, and other chemical solvents than single-step, enzyme-catalyzed processes.
-These impurities, which are commonplace in home-made template preparations, can reduce the sensitivity and efficiency of PCR amplification.
 There are numerous PCR sample preparation kits available to purify nucleic acids from a wide variety of sample materials, such as whole blood, bacterial cells, viruses and tissues.
 The amount of template in a reaction also strongly influences performance in PCR.
 The concentration of template required is dependent on the complexity of the sample and the PCR method.
 Plasmid DNA, for example, is small and highly enriched for the specific target sequence, while genomic DNA usually contains only one copy of the target sequence per genome equivalent.
 Thus it is necessary to use more of the latter than the former to present a sufficient number of targets for efficient amplification.
 Typically recommended amounts for standard PCR are <500 ng for genomic DNA (human), between 1 and 10 ng for bacterial DNA and between 0.1 and 1 ng for plasmid DNA.

 Prior to the use of thermostable DNA polymerases in PCR, researchers had to laboriously replenish the reaction with fresh enzyme, such as Klenow or T4 DNA polymerase, after each denaturation cycle.
 Thermostable DNA polymerases revolutionized and popularized PCR because of their ability to withstand high denaturation temperatures.
 The use of thermostable DNA polymerases also allowed higher annealing temperatures, which improved the stringency of primer annealing.

 Selecting an appropriate thermostable DNA polymerase, in accordance to the application, is extremely significant for the success of a PCR experiment.
 Choosing an appropriate enzyme can be challenging as there are a vast number of commercially available enzymes to choose from.
-DNA polymerases possess the following properties, on the basis of which, a suitable DNA polymerase can be selected:
+DNA polymerases possess the following properties:

 - Thermostability: Stability can be measured in terms of how long the enzyme retains at least one-half of its activity during sustained exposure to high temperature.
 For PCR experiments it is imperative that the DNA polymerase retains its activity following template denaturation.